 It might appear challenging to address these threats at the document level.

-However, the danger of a stolen passport can be minimized by using high-quality personalization technology to add personalized elements, including the repeated occurrence of the holder's portrait in several places in the document.
+However, the danger of a stolen passport can be minimized by using high-quality personalization technology to add personalized elements, including the holder's portrait's repeated occurrence in several places in the document.

 And don't forget the core benefit of an ePassport.

-This allows the identity of the holder to be compared with his/her biometric data (such as fingerprints and facial images), as stored in the microcontroller, and the convenient use of databases such as Interpol 's Stolen and Lost Travel Documents database.
+This allows the holder's identity to be compared with his/her biometric data (such as fingerprints and facial images), as stored in the microcontroller, and the convenient use of databases such as Interpol's Stolen and Lost Travel Documents database.